-The Wholesale portfolio consists of two major segments for loss modeling purposes: Investor/ Developer CRE and Corporate loans, which include C&I, Owner/Occupied CRE, farmland, financial institutions, and leasing.
+The Wholesale portfolio consists of two major segments for loss modeling purposes: investor/developer CRE and Corporate loans, which include C&I, owner/occupied CRE, farmland, financial institutions, and leasing.
 Loans in the Wholesale portfolio are subject to individual risk assessments using our internal borrower and collateral quality ratings.

 The loss modeling framework relies principally on a PD, LGD and EAD framework.
 The PD model segments borrowers based on asset type, industry, exposure size and line of business and mostly relies on borrower quality rating migration matrices.
-Loans migrate between borrower quality ratings, or PD buckets, and eventually to default based on changes in economic variables, such as GDP, unemployment rates and asset prices.
-For Investor / Developer CRE loans, loan-level attributes such as loan-to-value and net operating income are combined with projected changes in commercial real estate price movements by property type and geographic location.
-For Foreign Corporate loans, changes in PD are correlated to changes in foreign macroeconomic variables.
-The LGD model forecasts the loss severity on defaulted loans, which is dependent on the underlying collateral and changes in asset prices.
+Borrower quality ratings migration, and default likelihood are forecasted based on changes in economic variables, such as GDP, unemployment rates and asset prices.
+Separate models are used to forecast losses on domestic corporate loans, foreign corporate loans, investor/developer CRE loans and scored commercial portfolios.
+For investor/developer CRE loans, loan-level attributes such as loan-to-value and net operating income are combined with projected changes in commercial real estate price movements by property type and geographic location.
+While the domestic corporate loan segment utilizes national forecasts of macroeconomic variables, foreign corporate loans forecast credit losses using foreign macroeconomic variables.
+In all segments, the LGD model forecasts the loss severity on defaulted loans, which is dependent on the underlying collateral quality as well as economic conditions.
 The EAD model forecasts the portion of commitment amount that is funded at the time of default.
-These three components are combined to calculate the forecasted losses for each quarter in the forecast horizon.
-Separate models are used to forecast loss on domestic corporate loans, foreign corporate loans, Investor/Developer CRE loans and scored commercial portfolios.
+These three components are combined for a given loan to calculate the forecasted losses for each quarter in the forecast horizon.